ElijahLeeMorgan/JobMarket/docs/project_charta_template.md

 # `Sample Project` - Project Charta
 ## Problem Definition
 Formulate the problem and important information about the domain and/or business area in which the product is to be developed: What exactly is the problem and the expected benefit of the project?
-Why should we undertake this effort?
+Why should we undertake this effort?:
+{::comment}
+Students often lack clear insights into the job market, making it difficult for them to understand where they can apply their skills and what opportunities are available.
+Existing career resources are often outdated/not specific enough to provide insights, especially in Zürich.
+{:/comment}
 This includes a summary of the most important findings from the user analysis: relevant segments and user groups.
 Describe the problems and needs of the users of the product to be developed.
+{::comment}
+Students
+{:/comment}
 Stakeholders: List the people involved in and affected by the project.
 Describe their goals and relationships with each other.
 Visualisation in the form of a stakeholder map can provide a quick overview.

 You can reference more detailed analyses such as individual "personas" or interviews in separate documents in the appendix.